Trip1eLift/virtual-avatar/Userguide.md

 ### 1. Visit page

-When you first visit the page, it will ask you to grant access to your camera and microphone.
+When you first visit the page (https://virtualavatar.trip1elift.com/), it will ask you to grant access to your camera and microphone.
 Please select `Allow`.
 ![1](./user-guide/1.png)